Dell Storage Center Back End Guide

 At present, the Director only has the integrated components to deploy a single instance of a Dell Storage Center back end.
 As such, this document only describes the deployment of a single back end.

-Deploying multiple instances of a a Dell Storage Center back end requires a custom back end configuration.
+Deploying multiple instances of a Dell Storage Center back end requires a custom back end configuration.
 See the Custom Block Storage Back End Deployment Guide for instructions.

 2. Process Description